coderick14/ACedIt/README.md

                         default site if -s flag is omitted

 ```
-During installation, the default site is set to `codeforces`.
+During installation, the default site is set to `AtCoder`.
 You can change it anytime using the above mentioned flags.

 #### Examples
 + Fetch test cases for a single problem